Glydric/BigData-iot-project/README.md

  - The production problems could be related to the voltage spikes or drops
  - Problems/productions rate

+## Dataset
+the dataset is formed by
+- energy files in the form of energy/location_Tormatic_channel_{id}...csv
+- Production big file in the form of energy/Tomatic_{date}_...csv
+- Problems big file in the form of fermi/FERMATE...csv We firstly need to merge those files into a single file for each channel and date

 ## Getting Started
 We use Docker Compose to create the infrastructure